artefactual/atom-docs/user-manual/add-edit-content/rights.rst

-4. In the example provided on the right, you are viewing the rights dialogue for the reference representation of a digital image.
+4. In the example provided on the right, you are viewing the rights dialogue for the :term:`reference representation <reference display copy>` of a digital image.

-5. The "Act" data entry field is a drop-down list.
+5. The "Act" data entry field is a :term:`drop-down <drop-down menu>` list.
    You can select: Delete, Discover, Display, Disseminate, Migrate, Modify, and Replicate.

 6. The "Restriction" data entry field provides two choices: Allow or Disallow.